dhanajit96/tdd-assessment/readme.md

 Note:

-1) i consider that space is not default delimiter only comman and enter are
+1) i consider that space is not default delimiter only comman and Enter are.